Visarion Puiu: Voyage to Croatia and exile in Nazi Germany

 In August 1944, Patriarch Germogen Maximov of Croatia decided to place Spyridon Mifka on the episcopal seat of Sarajevo.
 Maximov's autocephalous Croatian Orthodox Church was a creation of the pro-Nazi Ustaše regime, and, by enthroning a bishop in Sarajevo, it sought to extend its influence over modern Bosnia and Herzegovina.
-Per cannon law, the ceremony required a co-consecrator and the Romanian Orthodox Church ended up providing one in the person of Puiu.
+Per canon law, the ceremony required a co-consecrator and the Romanian Orthodox Church ended up providing one in the person of Puiu.
 The fact that Romania and Croatia were both Axis countries at the time likely played an important part in the move.
 Puiu left Romania on 10 August, held a press conference in Zagreb on 14 August, paying his respects to Ustaše leader Ante Pavelić, and participated in the ceremony on 15 August.
 Maximov and Mifka would be executed after the war, but for Puiu, the timing of this voyage proved very fortunate.
 He was still abroad on 23 August when, following the 1944 Romanian coup d'état by King Michael I, Romania changed sides and joined the war against Nazi Germany.
 Puiu decided not to return to Romania and went into exile.

 Meanwhile, the Nazis were setting up an Iron Guard-led Romanian government in exile.
 Constantin Papanace, a rival of Horia Sima, suggested General Ion Gheorghe as head of government, and, when the latter was discarded, Puiu.
 Sima, on the other hand, actively sought to undermine Puiu's candidacy.
 When the Nazis ultimately favored Sima, Ștefan Palaghiță and other legionnaires from the rival faction proposed the creation of an Eastern Orthodox episcopate headed by Puiu in Nazi Germany.
 The plan was opposed by Sima, who suggested that Puiu join his government instead.
 According to historian Paul A. Shapiro, Puiu initially accepted but then wavered and, finally, declined.
 Popa, however, citing intelligence service reports, argues that when Radio Donau finally aired the announcement about the creation of Horia Sima's government in exile in December 1944, Puiu was listed as a member.
 Popa's argument is based on the fact that the communists had not targeted Puiu for arrest until 14 December 1944, after the Radio Donau broadcast, when the clergyman's name appeared on a list designating him as Religious Secretary of the Iron Guard Government in exile.